-Unit 1: Exploring Business An overview of business success, how businesses are organised, how they communicate, the characteristics of the environment in which they operate.
+Exploring Business.
+An overview of business success, how businesses are organised, how they communicate, the characteristics of the environment in which they operate.

-Unit 2: Developing a Marketing Campaign This unit will give you an insight into how important marketing is to business.
+Developing a Marketing Campaign.
+This unit will give you an insight into how important marketing is to business.
 It will enable you to make an informed choice as to whether you want to specialise in marketing in employment, training or higher education.
-Externally assessed
+Externally assessed.

-Unit 3: Personal and Business Finance This unit will provide a foundation for a number of other finance and business units and will help you to analyse profitability, liquidity and business efficiency.
+Personal and Business Finance.
+This unit will provide a foundation for a number of other finance and business units and will help you to analyse profitability, liquidity and business efficiency.

-Unit 27: Work Experience in Business You will learn about different types of work-related learning and their benefits.
+Work Experience in Business.
+You will learn about different types of work-related learning and their benefits.
 You will learn what information you need before starting the placement, and how the placement can help you to develop key competencies needed for employability.

-Entry requirements A level 5 in or above English and Maths.
+level 5 or above in English or Maths.